 A tumor 3-5 cm wide in any direction

-These tumors are a little larger than stage I, may have spread to lymph nodes on the same side of the chest, and/or may have begun to invade other structures within the chest.
+Stage II cancers may be a little larger than stage I, and/or may have spread to lymph nodes on the same side of the chest (hilar lymph nodes), and/or may have begun to invade other structures within the chest.
 These tumors are usually resectable.

 A tumor 5-7 cm wide in any direction with no spread to lymph nodes OR